cosmos/cosmos-sdk/x/README.md

 Here are some production-grade modules that can be used in Cosmos SDK applications, along with their respective documentation:

-- [Auth](auth/spec/README.md) - Authentication of accounts and transactions for Cosmos SDK application.
+- [Auth](auth/spec/README.md) - Authentication of accounts and transactions for Cosmos SDK applications.
 - [Authz](authz/spec/README.md) - Authorization for accounts to perform actions on behalf of other accounts.
 - [Bank](bank/spec/README.md) - Token transfer functionalities.
 - [Capability](capability/spec/README.md) - Object capability implementation.